waleedalim/unit-01-capstone/readme.md

 ## Known Limitations / Future Work

-- Playwright end-to-end tests are not yet implemented
 - Dedicated unit tests for auth/helper utilities (separate from component tests) are not yet implemented
 - Ingredient quantities are currently stored as a placeholder value; the UI accepts a single comma-separated ingredients list rather than structured name/quantity pairs
 - No password reset flow